datacoves/docs/docs/getting-started/dbt-cloud-migration/dbt-airflow-config.md

 # dbt Airflow Configurations

 Now that Airflow is up and running we have some configuration to do to.
-This guide will walk you through all the pieces
+This guide will walk you through all the steps.

 ## Set up your service connection
 **Step 1:** Navigate to the Service Connection page